pranavrc/tenor/README.md

 (1 5 21 33)
 ```

 Voila, we have the *ones* from the meter!
-The rest of the notes were never filled, they all ended up as rests.
+The other sixteenth-beats were never filled, they all ended up as rests.

 *...work in progress...*